chivalry/filemaker-custom-functions/README.md

     devp_____ Developer _______________________________________________
     lsts_____ Lists ___________________________________________________

+Divider functions also contain comments on the purpose of the group.

 ### Normal Functions

 Normal custom functions start with the four-letter prefix, followed by a dot, and then a